bam4564/coingecko_py/README.md

 cg.get_coin_ticker_by_id('bitcoin', page=2, per_page=50)
 ```

-Page range queries allow you to request a range of pages in a **single** api call.
-Internally the client will have to request all pages, but the user will only have to make one call.
+Page range queries allow you to request a range of pages in a **single** client call.

 Here is an example of doing pagination using the base api client functionality
 ```python